AlessioCoser/dotfiles/README.md

 git clone https://github.com/AlessioCoser/dotfiles-ubuntu.git dotfiles cd dotfiles

-# You can remove/edit the scripts which you don't need
+# You can select the scripts you want to apply
-./install
+./install custom
 ```